 Sexuality and Fertility

 The estimated number of cancer survivors of reproductive age in the United States is now approaching half a million.
 Although cancer treatments have evolved to cause fewer harmful side effects in these patients, radiation therapy and many chemotherapy agents can still damage fertility.
-The most frequent cause of impaired fertility in male cancer survivors is chemotherapy- or radiation-induced damage to sperm.
+The most frequent cause of impaired fertility in male cancer survivors is chemotherapy or radiation-induced damage to sperm.
 The fertility of female survivors may be impaired by any treatment that damages immature eggs, affects the body’s hormonal balance, or injures the reproductive organs.

-Issues related to sex and sexuality are emerging.
-That's an issue relevant to teenagers and young adults.
-Even among those who don't have cancer, this is a stage in life when people are trying to learn about entering into intense, emotional and intimate experiences.
+This is especially relevant to teenagers and young adults, who are typically at a stage in their lives in which they are entering into intense emotional and intimate experiences that could eventually lead to partnership and child rearing.

-Some of the physical side effects might be enduring from the radiation or the chemotherapy.
-These young people are recognizing that this is the time of their life when they're supposed to be out there in the world — possibly having sex — but many of them just don't feel like it.
-This can wreak havoc on existing or potential intimate relationships, and cause strein when partners were planning children in their near future.
+Some of the physical side effects of chemotherapy and radiation that affect sexuality and fertility can endure for a lifetime.
+A young person who is in that life stage is typically very engaged in the world of relationships and possibly sex, but a young person with cancer often just doesn’t feel like engaging with another.
+This can wreak havoc on existing or potentially intimate relationships.
+It can be especially daunting for a young couple who were planning to have children in the near future.

 “I was diagnosed with Stage IV two months after getting married (I was 32).
 After chemo and 2 surgeries that got about 98%, it spread to my lungs.
 My doctors tell me chemo for life.
 We had wanted to have kids.
 And now we can't.
 It's the hardest part for me.
 I always wonder if anyone else struggles with this.
 I feel so alone.”

 “I tried to freeze my eggs before radiation but I think the chemo already damaged them too much.
 I'll be on chemo for life too, and worry about finding a husband that can handle all of that.
 I'm only 28 years old.”